-The DR4500 recorder is housed in a molded case which can be panel or surface mounted.
-A glass or acrylic windowed door protects the internal components while allowing easy access to the chart and operator interface.
+The DR4500A recorder is housed in a molded case which can be panel or surface mounted.
+A glass or acrylic windowed door (A UL and FM approved NEMA4X door is also available)protects the internal components while allowing easy access to the chart and operator interface.
 An optional external keypad that allows operator selections without opening the door is available.